Who Are The Friends of Fred Smith?

 Bob graduated from the School of the Chicago Art Institute in 1939 a and went on to a long career as a prolific painter, sculptor, photographer, and designer.
 He met Fred Smith and discovered the Park, we believe, in the early 1950s.
 Bob made outstanding photographs of Smith’s works over many years.
 He generously donated his extensive Wisconsin Concrete Park archive to Friends of Fred Smith.

 Don is an artist and preservationist who has worked on restoration and conservation at the Wisconsin Concrete Park since 1977.
 He has pioneered the field of preserving art environments, especially works of masonry and embellished concrete.
-He operates Preservation Services, Inc. In spring, summer, and fall he can be found in his garden in Spring Lake, Wisconsin.
-He’s a founding member of Friends of Fred Smith and has served on the conservation committee since 1995.
+He operated Preservation Services, Inc. In spring, summer, and fall he can be found in his garden in Spring Lake, Wisconsin.
+He was also a founding member of Friends of Fred Smith.

 Ruth DeYoung Kohler